 Currently, Tulane University has several gender-neutral restrooms located around campus, and even more single-user restrooms.
 Click HERE for CAMPUS gender-neutral bathrooms and click HERE for the city of New Orleans gender-neutral bathrooms (also found in the Refuge smartphone app). if you know of a single-user restroom that is not listed here, please email us at firstname.lastname@example.org with the building name and floor.

-By the beginning of Fall semester 2017, the Reily Student Recreation Center will have completed renovation and updated their facilities to ensure that transgender and other gender variant individuals have access, feel welcome, and are afforded privacy.
+The Reily Student Recreation Center has updated their facilities to ensure that transgender and other gender variant individuals have access, feel welcome, and are afforded privacy.
 For locker rooms, showers, and toilets, you have two choices -- all of which were designed to include the needs of gender variant individuals.

-1. If you are comfortable using male or female locker rooms, both the men's and women's locker rooms in the Reily Student Recreation Center have showers with curtains to maintain privacy while changing and showering.
+1. If you are comfortable using gendered locker rooms, both the men's and women's locker rooms in the Reily Student Recreation Center have showers with curtains to maintain privacy while changing and showering.
 If you do not want to shower, but do want privacy while changing, single stall areas are available for changing in privacy.

 The Gender and Sexuality Studies (GeSS) Program is the primary hub for teaching and research on gender and sexuality in the arts, humanities, social sciences, and biological sciences at Tulane University.
 The GeSS Program offers a Major and Minor in addition to a Graduate Certificate.
 Students may choose from over forty courses taught by faculty from fourteen academic departments.
 Newcomb Hall B03.

-Note: this is just a sample list of organizations.
-For the most updated information, along with links to their OrgSync and Facebook pages, click HERE to visit the LGBTQ+ Student Organizations page.
+For the most updated information, along with links to their OrgSync or Facebook pages, visit the LGBTQ+ Student Organizations.

 SPECTRUM: A Gender Group facilitated by CAPS